-Katherine Sirois is a 16 year old student from Montreal, Quebec.
+Katherine Sirois is a young 16 year old student from the region of Montreal, Quebec.
 She has participated in science fairs for four years now, but has been visiting them since she was little.
 “For as long as I remember, my father would make me visit science fairs and I would absolutely love it!”
-Her father, who is an electrical engineer brought her to every science fair of her region, and the regions near by and that is what planted the scientific seed.
+Her father, who is an electrical engineer brought her to every science fair of her region, and the regions near by and that is what planted the scientific seed inside her.

 Although that was not her first year at the Canada-Wide.
 Last year she was awarded a silver medal for the project “Pour faire chuter les chutes” (To lower the amount of falls in the elderly).

 Her hard work and determination, combined with her numerous extracurricular activities (ringuette team, flag football team, trombonist in the school orchestra, and lifeguarding) has earned her a place in the Shad Valley program this summer.
 Shad Valley is a month long enrichment program.